-Daytal has a contract with Sanchez y Lago ("SYL") under which SYL carries out contract mining activities for Daytal on the Los Santos Project.
+Daytal's contract with Sanchez y Lago ("SYL"), under which SYL carries out contract mining activities for Daytal at the Los Santos Project, expired in April 2012.
+Daytal is currently negotiating a new contract with SYL to cover the life of the mine and the parties have agreed to continue under the general terms of the expired contract during the negotiation period.
 Daytal currently does not have any mining capabilities of its own and relies on SYL for all mining activity, including waste rock removal, pit development and delivery of ore to Daytal's crushing and processing plant.
-See Section 11 "Risks and Uncertainties - Operational Risks - Production", in this MD&A for additional details and analysis.
+See Section 10 "Risks and Uncertainties - Operational Risks - Production", in this MD&A for additional details and analysis.

-The Company had no interest bearing debt as at December 31, 2011 (\$nil as at September 30, 2011) other than a capital lease obligation relating to several pieces of industrial machinery (front end loader, forklifts etc.) and vehicles totalling \$200 that bear annual interest rates of between 2.75% and 4.50%.
-Long-term debt of \$502 (\$486 classified as long-term and \$16 classified as current) relates to a non-interest bearing trade payable that matures in November 2013 and requires Almonty to make monthly instalments of \$43 beginning in October 2012.
+The Company had no interest bearing debt as at March 31, 2012 (\$nil as at December 31, 2011 and \$nil as at September 30, 2011) other than a capital lease obligation relating to several pieces of industrial machinery (front end loader, forklifts etc.) and vehicles totalling \$186 that bear annual interest rates of between 2.75% and 4.50%.
+Long-term non-interest bearing trade payables of of \$534 (\$270 classified as long-term and \$264 classified as current) relates to a non-interest bearing trade payable that matures in November 2013 and requires Almonty to make a payment of \$17 in September 2012 and ongoing monthly instalments of \$43 beginning in October 2012.